jorgegorka/svelte-router/README.md

 ## currentRoute

-This prop is propagated from _Route_ to the components it renders.
+This property is propagated from _Route_ to the components it renders.
 It contains information about the current route and the child routes.

 **Example:**